Bagdarin: Geography

 The village is located in the Vitim Plateau.
 Above the northern side of the village rises the "White Mountain", a barren hill composed of dolomite rock.

 Transportation

 Bagdarin is served by the Bagdarin Airport.
 Road P437 connects Bagdarin with Romanovka, located 172 km away.

 Climate

-Bagdarin has a subarctic climate (Köppen climate classification Dwc) with severely cold winters and mild summers.
+Bagdarin has a subarctic climate (Köppen climate classification Dwc) with severely cold but dry winters and mildly warm, short, and humid summers.
+Diurnal temperature variation is quite high in this town.
 Precipitation is quite low, but is much higher in summer than at other times of the year.